Sergiodeavilac/HITO-7/README.md

 Collaborators:

-Cerón Granda, Daniel
+- Cerón Granda, Daniel

-De Ávila Cabral, Sergio
+- De Ávila Cabral, Sergio

-García Serrano, Andrés
+- García Serrano, Andrés

-Zatón Miguel, Javier
+- Zatón Miguel, Javier

+Description:

+This project consists of the integration of GMAT, Poliastro, DiscosWeb and python to create a basic proximity alert system.